-Annual Reports from Academic Units Planning In annual reports, chairpersons expressed the need for additional laboratory space for students.
+Annual Reports Academic Units In annual reports, chairpersons expressed the need for additional laboratory space for students.
 This need was further emphasized by space and scheduling constraints.
-In 2013, NYS issued a call for proposals under the NY-CUNY 2020 Challenge Grant program which would provide \$55 million in capital funding annually over 5 years.
-The competitive process was open to all CUNY colleges.
-To support transformational projects that leverage investment, advance academic research and provide significant economic impact through job creation.
-The college responded with a proposal to create a "hub for Advanced Vehicle Technology and Sustainable Fuel and Product Development" with the development a new 1,900 square foot state of the art multi-disciplinary lab for green chemistry and sustainable product development.
+Planning In 2013, NYS issued a call for proposals under the NYS-CUNY 2020 Challenge Grant Program, which would provide \$55 million in capital funding annually over 5 years.
+The competitive process was open to all CUNY colleges, to support transformational projects that leverage investment, advance academic research, and provide significant economic impact through job creation.
+BCC responded with proposal to create a hub for "Advanced Vehicle Technology and Sustainable Fuel and Product Development," with the development of a new 1,900 square foot, state-of-the-art, multi-disciplinary lab for green chemistry and sustainable product development.
 The renovation will include a broad array of analytical instrumentation, lab benches and fume hoods.

-Alignment with BCC Strategic Plan The college's proposal to invest in resources to prepare the next cadre of STEM professionals aligns with the Strategic Goal 'Enhance the Campus Environment' and related objective to optimize the use of campus space and resources to support existing an demerging needs and opportunities.
-Our efforts were further supported by the University's newly implemented strategic plan and pillar focused on the positioning CUNY as an engine of economic development, connecting with work place partners to ensure that students are prepared for successful careers and leadership in the knowledge based economy and the University's objective to increase the number of STEM majors and women and minorities in the field.
-Resource Allocation The College was awarded \$3,018,436.
-The College is in the final stages of planning with construction slated to commence.
+Alignment with BCC Strategic Plan The College's proposal to invest in resources to prepare the next cadre of STEM professionals aligns with the Strategic Goal to "Enhance the Campus Environment" and the related objective to "optimize the use of campus space and resources to support existing and emerging needs and opportunities."
+Our efforts were further supported by the University's newly implemented strategic plan and pillar focused on positioning CUNY as "an engine of economic development, connecting with work place partners to ensure that students are prepared for successful careers and leadership in the knowledge-based economy," and the University's objective to increase the number of STEM majors and women and minorities in the field.
+Resource Allocation The College was awarded \$3,018,436 and is in the final stages of planning, with construction slated to commence.